 Student Entertainment Events held an advanced screening of A24’s upcoming disaster comedy in Stamp Student Union’s Hoff Theater Tuesday.
 Students dressed up in ‘90s clothing and enjoyed a Y2K-themed candy bar spread featuring Razzles and Fun Dip.

-Max Burkey, an account coordinator with Allied Global Marketing, said studio A24 wanted to hold a screening for college students on a campus with a strong sense of school spirit.
+Max Berkey, an account coordinator with Allied Global Marketing, said studio A24 wanted to hold a screening for college students on a campus with a strong sense of school spirit.
 This university was the “perfect choice,” he said.

 Before the film started in Hoff Theater, a brief message to this university’s students from director Mooney played.
 In it, he told viewers to enjoy the movie and “stay cool.”

-“Studios like A24 love to be able to share that personal touch with the audiences” Burkey, a self-proclaimed huge fan of SNL, said.
+“Studios like A24 love to be able to share that personal touch with the audiences” Berkey, a self-proclaimed huge fan of SNL, said.
 “And obviously, Kyle and a bunch of other great actors like that are happy to do it to make people smile.”

 With AOL instant messaging, slow-mo scenes set to throwback songs and a real-life conspiracy twisted in a technologically fantastical way, Mooney made an audience of college students nostalgic for a time before them.